 For some time it was thought that oil painting on top of acrylic paint or an acrylic ground was not best practice because the oil paint would not adhere well.
 This concern has been pretty much discounted these days so long as the acrylic is absorbent enough for the oil to penetrate into it sufficiently to physically merge with it, which is the case of all artist-quality acrylic grounds, and acrylic paint is quite soft and porous.

 Acrylic paint can be used thickly to look similar to oil paint or in a more fluid manner similar to watercolour.
 If you use acrylics in a staining or washy way, you may find an Absorbent Ground or watercolour ground interesting to work on.
 It’s a bit like painting liquid paper onto your canvas or panel and can go on top of a ready-made, universally primed canvas to give it a paper-like surface.
-If using for oil paint be sure the surface is well-sealed before applying absorbent/watercolour ground.
+If you are using it for oil paint be sure that the surface is well-sealed before applying the absorbent/watercolour ground.
 Some brands require an acrylic primer/gesso underneath and some don’t, so check the instructions.
 We have an article that covers these: Painting with Watercolour on Canvas: Choosing the best Watercolour Ground

 If you wish to see the surface of the canvas, paper or wood instead of covering it with a white layer you can use a clear ground.
 This could be a few coats of matt medium, rabbit skin glue or a “transparent gesso” or “clear primer”.
 If you are preparing canvas or paper for oil paint you will need enough coats to be both the size and the ground.
-Be aware that a few coats of “clear gesso” usually creates a white haze from a build up of the material used to give it some tooth, so these are not usually actually clear.
+Be aware that a few coats of “clear gesso” usually creates a white haze from a build up of the material that was used to give it some tooth, so these are not usually actually clear.
 One way to reduce this effect is to seal the canvas with something truly clear like polymer medium before using anything that contains toothy material or matting agents and only use one of those for the final layer.
 This means there is less of the cloudy stuff built up and also since the canvas is now sealed, the clear part of the clear gesso doesn’t soak in leaving the matting material more concentrated on the surface.

 Acrylic Dispersion Ground is an All-In-One Product

 Acrylic ground (or acrylic gesso or acrylic primer) can fulfil all of these roles at the same time – it seals, primes and provides a ground.
 You can simply apply two or three thin coats, wait two days for it to cure if you are using acrylics and three days for oil painting, and you are ready to paint.
 But some artists prefer to add a size anyway before they apply acrylic primer, to reduce Support Induced Discolouration (SID) where sometimes the white ground gets yellow stains in it by drawing up colour from the canvas, wood or stretcher bars while it is wet.
 This is mostly of concern to painters who will be staining the canvas with thin transparent layers where the slight discolouration might show through.
-And even though it can act as size, primer and ground other artists only use acrylic primer for the sizing and priming qualities but do not like the ground it provides, finding it too absorbent or too toothy, so they might mix some matt medium into the ground before applying or apply an oil ground on top of the acrylic primer after it’s dry.
+And even though it can act as size, primer and ground some painters only use acrylic primer for the sizing and priming qualities but do not like the ground it provides, finding it too absorbent or too toothy, so they might mix some matt medium into the ground before applying it to reduce absorbency, or apply an oil ground on top of the acrylic primer after it’s dry.
 If you want a more absorbent surface you can mix modelling paste or extra whiting or other chalk or marble dust into the ground before applying it.
 You can mix an acrylic texture paste such as pumice paste in with the acrylic primer/ground before applying it if you want more tooth, or mix in pumice powder.
 If you have a stretched canvas that is universally primed (meaning you can paint on it with oil or acrylic paint), there is an acrylic primer on it that has sized the surface, so you can add any custom ground on top of the provided priming, to give you the exact surface you want to paint on.
 Some examples are oil ground, absorbent ground, pastel primer and many other possibilities.

 An acrylic ground is the usual choice for preparing watercolour paper for acrylic paint or oil paint.
 It will add body to the support so that the amount of paint isn’t heavier than the amount of paper.
 Two coats is usually enough to seal the paper from the damaging effects of the oil for oil painting.
 See Everything You Need to Know About Oil Painting Paper for more information on priming paper.